Epinal American Cemetery and Memorial

 Epinal American Cemetery and Memorial is a United States military cemetery in Dinozé, France.
 The 48.6 acre site rests on a plateau 100 ft above the Moselle River in the foothills of the Vosges Mountains.
-It contains the graves of 5,255 of the United States' military dead, most of whom lost their lives in the campaigns across northeastern France to the Rhine and beyond into Germany during World War II.
+It contains the graves of 5,255 of the United States' military dead, most of whom lost their lives in the Battle of Alsace, Battle of the Vosges and other northeast campaigns to the Rhine and beyond into Germany during World War II.

 History

 The cemetery was established in October 1944 by the 46th Quartermaster Company (Graves Registration Service) of the U.S. Seventh Army as it drove northward from southern France through the Rhône Valley into Germany.
 The cemetery became the repository for the fatalities in the bitter fighting through the Heasbourg Gap during the winter of 1944–45.

 On May 12, 1958, thirteen caskets draped with American flags were placed side by side at the memorial.
 Each casket contained the remains of one World War II Unknown American, one from each of the thirteen permanent American military cemeteries in the European Theater of Operations.
 In a solemn ceremony, General Edward J. O'Neill, Commanding General of the U.S. Army Communication Zone, Europe, selected the Unknown to represent the European Theater.
 It was flown to Naples, Italy and placed with Unknowns from the Atlantic and Pacific Theaters of Operations aboard the USS Blandy for transportation to Washington, D.C. for final selection of the Unknown from World War II.
 On Memorial Day, 1958, the remains were buried alongside the Unknown from World War I at the Tomb of the Unknown Soldier at Arlington National Cemetery.